So you’ve decided you want to be a PA–now what? Read this article, of course! This is the essential guide to getting into PA school.

 What Does it Take to be a PA?

 Pre-med is pre-med.
 There isn’t much difference between applicants for PA school and medical school.
-Expect that PA students are traditionally older with previous careers in healthcare.
+Except that PA students are traditionally older with previous careers in healthcare.
 This is rapidly changing, however.

-Traditional medical education is evolving.
-Medical schools are realizing that there’s some redundancy in the system and that PA students receive much of the same education as medical students in half the time.
-You might even say some physicians are over-trained.
+Traditional medical education is also evolving.
+Medical schools are realizing that there’s redundancy in the system and that PA students receive much of the same education as medical students in less time.
+You might even ask if some physicians aren’t over-trained.

 The first PAs were battle-tested Navy Corpsmen who learned their first lessons in combat.
 These were not 21-year-old college grads who get queasy at the sight of blood.
 Almost all PA programs still honor this heritage by requiring between 1,000 and 4,000 hours of direct patient contact.